Topics in

 Problem 1.
 We have categorized numbers as real, rational, irrational, and integer.
 Name all the categories to which each of the following belongs.

-6.9205729744. . .
+i) 6.92057263. . .
 Real.
-And let us assume that it is irrational, that is, that the digits do not repeat.
-Moreover, we must assume that there is an effective procedure for computing each next digit.
-For if there were not, then we would not know which number we are computing.
-And that symbol would not refer to any "number"!
+And let us assume that it is irrational, that is, no matter how many digits we calculate, they do not repeat.
+We must assume, therefore, that there is a procedure—a rule—for computing each next digit.
+For if there were not, then we would not know that symbol's position with respect to order.
+We would not be able to decide whether it is less than or greater than 6.920572635.
+Which is to say, it would not be a number.

 Calculus is the study of functions of a real variable.